Skip to main content

 FieldNotes

-serialNumberIf the part is serialized
+serialNumberIf the part is serialized.

-lotNumberIf the part is lot-tracked
+lotNumberIf the part is lot-tracked.

-quantityFor non-serialized inventory (count)
+quantityFor non-serialized inventory (count).

-partReference to its Part
+partReference to its Part.

-locationWhere it physically lives
+locationWhere it physically lives.

-entityPolymorphic id used for file attachments, etc.
+entityPolymorphic id used for file attachments and similar.

 query Inventory {

-partInventory(id: 9876) {
+partInventory(id: "9876") {

 id